MrWolfZ/simplux/README.md

 - observable: add support for observable epics
 - observable: add test to verify store is not eagerly accessed
 - observable: add way to get observable of actions
+- entities: create package for managing collections of entities
+- entities: create default set of entity management mutations
+- entities: allow creating custom mutations that act on one entity
+- entities: create default set of selectors for entities
 - docs: create website
 - docs: write docs for each package
 - add dtslint tests (and add TypeScript peer dependencies to packages)